About

 Areas of Focus

-Where can Black innovators find a place for mentorship and to build social capital?
+Where can Black innovators find a place for mentorship and build social capital?

 “Leaders aren’t just selected, they are groomed and developed.
 The fact that The Center for Black Excellence and Culture will create space for enhancing personal and professional development and leveraging social capital creation while mentoring Black innovators is a game-changer for our entire community.”